CosmaLab/Edge-Analysis/README.md

 `.bin` files (select your ROIs of interest first)

 ## Output
-• % of localizations and densities at nuclear edge and nuclear interior are found in Workspace and are saved automatically as `.xlsx` file.
+• Percentage (%) of localizations and Density (locs/nm^2) at nuclear EDGE (and nuclear interior).
+Saved automatically as `.xlsx` file.
+In the Wokspace you can find additional information (std, se ...)

-• Two `.fig` are produced for every cell, one with the localizations of the .bin file, and one with the masks generated to define the nuclear area, the edge area, and their overlay.
-A third .fig is generated for the density rendering (optional).
+• Figure showing the density map of localizations, and the masks generated to define: the nuclear area, the edge area, and their overlay.

+• OPTIONAL FIGURES:
+- Figure of Black and White (BW) mask of the nuclear area.
+- Figure of the super resolved density rendering.